noble-assets/continuous-clearing-auction/docs/autogen/src/src/Auction.sol/contract.Auction.md

 Update the latest checkpoint to the current step

-*This updates the state of the auction accounting for the bids placed after the last checkpoint*
+*This updates the state of the auction accounting for the bids placed after the last checkpoint Checkpoints are created at the top of each block with a new bid and does NOT include that bid Because of this, we need to calculate what the new state of the Auction should be before updating purely on the supply we will sell to the potentially updated `sumDemandAboveClearing` value After the checkpoint is made up to date we can use those values to update the cumulative values depending on how much time has passed since the last checkpoint*

 ```solidity